Peter T ContiSOLUTIONS ARCHITECTURE | CLOUD ENGINEERING

 The problem

-Fine's Gallery sells high-ticket marble and bronze fireplaces, fountains, statues, and architectural items, with average order values that frequently land between $20,000 and $100,000.
+Fine’s Gallery sells high-value marble and bronze fireplaces, fountains, statues, and architectural items.
 The pre-existing web presence was a product catalog.
-The buying workflow was offline, fragmented across FileMaker, spreadsheets, and outside vendor tooling, and any meaningful transactional operation either happened by phone or got recreated manually downstream.
+The buying workflow was offline, fragmented across FileMaker, spreadsheets, and outside vendor tooling, and meaningful transactional operations either happened by phone or were recreated manually downstream.

 The objective was to build a complete order-to-cash commerce platform that owns the storefront, the staff operating surface, the payment and invoicing flows, the integration boundary with Stripe, DocuSign, Klaviyo, Google Merchant Center, GA4, Pinterest, and the legacy FileMaker system, plus a sovereign AWS Organization to run it inside and an async event-driven backbone for everything that should not block a request.
 Solo delivery, end to end.